slior/LiterateJS/README.md

 ### Error Handling
 If an error is raised in one of the blocks, LiterateJS will raise an error, by default using `windows.alert`.
 It will report the id of the code block.
-LiterateJS will provide an default if none is provided by you.
+LiterateJS will provide a default id if none is provided by you.
 For an example of this, refer to the [error example](https://github.com/slior/LiterateJS/blob/master/examples/error_example.html).

 ### Interactive Literate Blocks